-The reputation of a leading eCommerce software comes a lot of hype.
+The reputation of a leading eCommerce software comes with a lot of hype.
 In this article, I’ll go through many of the key features of Shopify and show you what it’s like behind the curtain with a real-life example.

 Hopefully this article will help you determine if Shopify is the right eCommerce platform for you a little better than if you only read through their marketing materials.

 Just to disclose – I’ve used Shopify successfully in the past for some of my projects – I created an eCommerce sales channel with Shopify for an Amazon FBA business I was running.
 I don’t currently use Shopify though.
-I’ve also used other web management software (WordPress, Squarespace, and Wix) before so I have a few different reference points as a basis for comparison.
+I’ve also used other web management software (WordPress, Square, Squarespace, and Wix) before so I have a few different reference points as a basis for comparison.

 All things considered Shopify is a great web management platform for entrepreneurs, particularly if you use dropshipping and print on demand business models.Try Shopify Free for 14 Days

 All things considered; Shopify is a great eCommerce platform.
 It’s incredibly user friendly for beginners but also has enough depth to support a healthy eCommerce setup for advanced users.
 A wide library of 3rd party integrations give Shopify the horsepower to support most needs you could have as an eCommerce store owner.
 Start Your 14 Day Free Trial with Shopify Here.

 - Clean, intuitive dashboard.

 - Free templates look great.

 - Extensive point of sale support with Shopify POS.